Division of Science, Mathematics, and Computing

 In order to meet the needs and interests of students within this diverse field, the biology curriculum at Bard is designed to be flexible.
 Students are encouraged to consult with their advisers to design a personal curriculum that covers requirements for advanced study and satisfies varied interests (biochemical, molecular, ecological) and approaches (laboratory-based, field-based, computational).
 Students are also encouraged to gain additional expertise in chemistry, physics, mathematics, or computer science to prepare for the interdisciplinary nature of modern biological research.
 Bard’s laboratory facilities, field station, and relationship with The Rockefeller University allow students to undertake sophisticated Senior Projects in a wide variety of areas.
 Funds for summer research are available on a competitive basis.

 In addition to the collegewide distribution requirements, First-Year Seminar, and Citizen Science, biology majors must complete a Senior Project of original scientific research; at least one semester of a 100-level course (from among courses numbered above 140); Biology 144, Biostatistics

 ; Biology 201, Genetics and Evolution

 ; and a minimum of three additional 4-credit elective courses in biology, two of which must be laboratory courses.

 Recent Senior Projects in Biology

-Elective courses in biology cover a variety of topics, including ecology, human physiology, botany, microbiology, cell biology, aquatic ecology, and cancer biology, among others.
+Elective courses in biology cover a variety of topics, including ecology, human physiology, botany, microbiology, cell biology, aquatic ecology, neurobiology, physiology, and cancer biology, among others.
 Upper College courses emphasize exposure to experimental techniques, examination of the primary literature, and written and oral presentation of scientific material.